Boys Beware: Plot

 Unsuspecting boy Mike is seen playing a game of basketball with a group of friends while ignoring a man watching them.
 The group decides to leave, but Mike decides to stay and practice.
 The man then joins Mike, which Mike believes is better than playing alone.
 Mike then decides to leave, and the stranger offers him a ride home.
-Mike accepts the offer, and enters the vehicle.
-Mike is supposedly killed that night, having "traded his life for a newspaper headline".
+Mike accepts the offer and enters the vehicle.
+Mike is supposedly murdered that night, having "traded his life for a newspaper headline".
+The narrator states unlike Ralph, who was grooming Jimmy, other sexual predators could be violent and can resort to murder to cover their tracks.

 Little boy Denny is tricked into entering a man's car while he and his friend sort out newspapers.
 The car leaves, and Denny's friend writes down the license plate number.
-Denny's friend is later delivering papers and talks to Denny's mother, who is seen watering her lawn.
+Denny's friend is later delivering papers and talks to Denny's mother, who is seen watering her lawn and tells her of the situation and the license plate number.
 Denny's mother decides to go inside and call the police.
 Right after Denny's mother called the police, the car is quickly spotted, and the stranger is arrested.

 Teenage Bobby waits in a beachside restroom where he and his friends were changing.
 Bobby's friends decide to head home together, while Bobby decides to take a "shortcut" under a pier (where he faces the risk of being stuck).
-As Bobby walks to the shortcut, he notices a man, who was seen at the restroom, follows him.
-Bobby then waves to his friends, and runs to join them.
+As Bobby walks to the shortcut, he notices a man, who was seen at the restroom, following him.
+Bobby then waves to his friends and runs to join them believing that it is better to be with his friends than to be alone.